Asteski/WinMac/README.md

 WinMac supports both x64 and ARM based platforms.

-Please be informed that this is a beta version - you're deploying it at your own risk!!

 ## Recommendations

 For the most reliable deployment process, I recommend to check [Installation Guide wiki page](https://github.com/Asteski/WinMac/wiki/Installation-Guide).